kyleanicholson/learn-programming-notes/the-odin-project-notes/git/git-basics.md

 Git allows you to save and to restore to a previous **commit**, which could be considered a save state or similar to a system restore point in Windows.
 You can add comments to different commits to easily navigate through the different points in the history of your files.

+**When to commit?**
+if you get a piece of code you are working on to function like you want it to, fix a typo, or fix a bug

 Git enables you to review how your project grows and easily look at or restore file states from the past.